BOX OFFICE SHOWTIMES

 Movie session logic

-The basic building block is the 'hour brick' that makes up the grid on the right-hand side.
-Its internal information hierarchy is setup this way:
+The basic building block is the 'hour brick'.
+It makes up the grid on 'time schedule' area.
+The 'hour brick' own internal information hierarchy is setup this way:

 Hour > subtitled/dubbed > 3D/regular > motion seat (DBox)